alexksh2/Heart-Disease-Predictive-Diagnosis-R/README.md

 The result has also __proven the accuracy of stress thallium-201 scanning procedure__, which is found to be a __highly sensitive and specific screening procedure__ for 52 consecutive myocardial ischemia patients (Stolzenberg, J., & London, R. 1979). <br>

-Conclusion: __Both tree models (CART and Random Forest) results indicated that Thal is the most significant variable in heart disease predictive diagnosis__. <br>

 # Citation
 World Health Organization: WHO.
 (2019, June 11).
 Cardiovascular diseases.
 Who.int; World Health Organization: WHO. https://www.who.int/health-topics/cardiovascular-diseases/#tab=tab_1 <br>